gagolews/stringi/README.md

 **Package maintainer**: [Marek Gagolewski](http://www.gagolewski.com/)

 **Authors**: [Marek Gagolewski](http://www.gagolewski.com/),
-with contributions from Bartlomiej Tartanus and others.
+with contributions from Bartlomiej Tartanus and many others.

 This git repository also contains a custom subset of *ICU4C 55.1* and *ICU4C 61.1* source code which is copyrighted by Unicode and others.